galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

     - Adapter contamination
     - Kmer Content

-[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is an open-source tool provide a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
-It generates quality graphics and estimates numerous quality informations and threshold.
-For each studied indicators, FastQC providing a quick overview to tell in which areas there may be problems.
+[FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is an open-source tool that provides a simple way to quality-control raw sequence data coming from high throughput sequencing pipelines.
+It gets rid of low quality score reads, and generates graphics and estimates providing a quick overview about which data might be the source of bias in the analysis.

 > ### {% icon hands_on %} Hands-on: Quality checking
 >